 Harwich International Shanty Festival

-This year marks the 12th anniversary of Harwich International Shanty Festival.
+This year marked the 12th anniversary of Harwich International Shanty Festival.
 It has journeyed a long way since its small beginnings with a bunch of friends meeting up in a couple of pubs to drink good beer and sing good shanties, but we like to think that the initial idea of a cosy pub atmosphere, good friends and rousing shanties is still at the heart of all we do.
-Nowadays the whole town of Old Harwich resounds to the sound of Shanties and Sea songs and in addition there are concerts, barge trips, street theatre, maritime crafts and much more to look forward to.
+Nowadays the whole town of Old Harwich resounds to the sound of Shanties and Sea songs and in addition there were concerts, barge trips, street theatre, maritime crafts and much more to look forward to.

 A 90 minute trip on board the Thames Sailing Barge “Victor” and featuring entertainment from our festival artists is always a highlight of the weekend.
 And this year there will be two trips on the Friday of the Festival as well as on Saturday and Sunday.
 Workshops and talks this year include the always popular “Singing in Public” aimed at beginners and also “Singing in Harmony” for those with a little more experience.
 “How to Play the Bones” is another popular workshop, with schools sessions on Friday and adult workshops on Saturday and Sunday.
 Our popular Spoken Word Sessions where you are encouraged to bring along and share your maritime poems, stories and monologues take place on both Saturday and Sunday.
 Many of the events are free to attend.
 A full programme and tickets for priced events can be bought via this website nearer the time.